hapax/hapax.github.io/assets/bathroom.md

 	</div>
 	</figure>

 But this isn't the end of the story.
-I noticed that if I dipped one end of the hair into the water, and let it emerge, I got a very peculiar shadow I call a "jellyfish":
+I noticed that if I grabbed the hair at either end, and dipped one end in the water and held another in the air, the point it pierces the water casts a peculiar shadow I call a "jellyfish":

 <figure>
     <div style="text-align:center"><img src